edap/edap.github.com/_posts/2014-01-20-ruby-perftools.md

 end
 {% endhighlight ruby %}

-==== Formats
+#### Formats
-The output file will be saved in /tmp/pi, as we have specified.
-It can be read in differents file formats:
+In both cases, we define the output file where the results will be saved, in this case /tmp/pi. perftool.rb support different formats, like text:
 {% highlight bash %}
 pprof.rb --text /tmp/pi
 {% endhighlight bash %}